 Should I choose resin flooring or ceramic tiles for a commercial kitchen?

-Two of the most popular surfaces for a commercial kitchen are epoxy resin and ceramic tiles and, at first glance, there appears to be few differences between them.
+Two of the most popular surfaces for a commercial kitchen are epoxy resin and ceramic tiles and, at first glance, there appear to be few differences between them.
 Both are hard-wearing and resistant to heat and staining, so which should you choose?

 Ceramic tiles offer a durable, heat-, and stain-resistant solution, but they are also time-consuming to install, which could mean costly downtime for your facility.